 Which brings me to the second half of this blog post…

-Give Experiences for Christmas
+Give Experiences this Christmas

 Believe it or not, people don’t necessarily want things.
 They want to cross something off their bucket list, or do something that lights them up or gives time with friends and/or family.
-I love quality time with my nearest and dearest.

-Spa day – A really nice option for any female in your life, particularly if a mum, super busy, or pregnant.
+A really nice option for any female in your life, particularly if a mum, super busy, or pregnant.
 Heck, your dad or significant other might event appreciate this.
 Per the above, I highly recommend the Wedgewood, but this can even be just buying your special personal a gift certificate to their favourite nail salon.

-Donation – Everyone has a “I don’t know what I want” or “Don’t get me anything” person in your life.
+Everyone has a “I don’t know what I want” or “Don’t get me anything” person in your life.
 But you still want to do something.
 A donation on their behalf to their favourite or a special charity is a thoughtful option.
 I guarantee you that your local food bank is in need of donations or people to volunteer.